zhongjhATC/AlbumCameraRecorder/README_EN.md

 #### Step 2.
 Add the dependency

 	dependencies {
-	     // if you want to simplify the code and at the same time use multilibrary and progresslibrary, albumCameraRecorderCommon, can directly use the combined library implementation 'com.github.zhongjhATC.AlbumCameraRecorder:combined:1.1.91X'
+	     // if you want to simplify the code and at the same time use multilibrary and grid, albumCameraRecorderCommon, can directly use the combined library implementation 'com.github.zhongjhATC.AlbumCameraRecorder:combined:1.1.91X'

 	     // Public library, if not using the combined library above